 Restaurant am Chinesischen Turm, Englischer Garten 3, 80538 München

-The location from, arguably, the city’s best brewery has seating indoor and out.
+The location from, arguably, the city’s best brewery has seating indoors and out.
 Inside the restaurant is fully updated and modernized while still keeping with the brewery feel.
 Lots of stone and sheet metal.

-But it’s their Bavarian specialties (beer included!) that you’ll be visiting for.
+But it’s their traditional Bavarian food specialties (beer included!) that you’ll be visiting for.
 If you’re in town during late spring during Spargel Saison (asparagus season), be sure to indulge in a plate of the plump white vegetables served with either melted butter or Hollandaise sauce.

 Augustiner Klosterwirt, Augustinerstraße 1, 80331 München